jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 *Q: Does the patient need an antihistamine EVERY time before their dose of OIT?*

-= About potential side effects
+*If you are getting on an airplane, ferry, or long form of transport* = About potential side effects

 *Q: Eczema worse*?